stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-We next iterate over the array of filenames to load each image:
+We next iterate over an array of filenames to load each image:

 ```java
 var loader = new ResourceLoaderAdapter<>(src, new NativeImageLoader());